delboyy/Sacred-site/docs/PROJECT_STATUS.md

 ### 2. E-commerce Integration (Gumroad)
 - ✅ Created `public/checkout.html` - professional checkout page with product recap, FAQs, and CTA.
-- ✅ Integrated Gumroad overlay checkout across hero CTAs, product section, checkout page, and mobile sticky banner.
+- ✅ Replaced the Gumroad overlay with direct checkout buttons across the hero CTA, offer section, product page, and checkout page.
 - ✅ Added graceful `noscript` fallbacks and consistent styling for the direct checkout link.
 - ✅ Centralised provider configuration in `config/commerce.json` to simplify URL updates.
-- ✅ Embedded Gumroad product widget in the landing `.sap-landing__product` block and `/product` Astro route for parity.
+- ✅ Reused the Gumroad configuration across the `/product` Astro route for parity with the homepage CTA.
 - ✅ Synced CTA copy and price callouts to the current $12.99 offer.

 ### 3. Thank You Page & Conversion Tracking